 a. the Committee must make its decision as soon as practicable, but may delay making the decision until the outcome of any legal proceedings that may affect its findings is known; and

-b. the Tribunal must have regard to any advice from the Council in regard to the intended penalties; and
+b. the Committee must have regard to any advice from the Council in regard to the intended penalties; and

-c. if the Committee is not unanimous, the decision of the majority of the Committee is the decision of the Committee but dissenting members may record dissenting views; and
+c. if the Committee is not unanimous, the decision of the majority of the Committee is the decision of the Committee but dissenting members may record dissenting views.

 a. notify the Council, Academy Executive Committee, complainant and the respondent of the decision on penalties; and